When Agents are Powerful: Black Hole Search with Verification in Time-Varying Graphs: Algorithm using 1-hop visibility

-\textbf{(I) Both $\bm{L_{G_1}}$ and $\bm{H_{G_1}}$ are present at a node $\bm{v}$ and have $\bm{state=explore}$}: Let the computed $prt\_out$ value by $G_1$ be $p$.
+\textbf{Case (i) (both $\bm{L_{G_1}}$ and $\bm{H_{G_1}}$ are present at a node $\bm{v}$ and have $\bm{state=explore}$)}: Let the computed $prt\_out$ value by $G_1$ be $p$ at round $t$.
 Now there are two cases: (i) the edge corresponding to port $p$ is present, or (ii) it is not present.
-If the edge corresponding to port $p$ is present, it does the following.
-If it finds only $L_{G_2}$ at node $v$, and its outgoing port is $p$, then it check whether $H_{G_2}$ is present at node corresponding to port $p$.
-If yes, then it moves as per the cautious movement strategy, $H_{G_1}$ moves through the port $p$.
-Otherwise, it detects the $p$ leads to $v_{BH}$.
-On the other hand, if the edge corresponding to port $p$ is not present, then the entire $G_1$ is stuck at the current node $v$.
-In this case, it is necessary to check whether there is any agent from $G_2$ present at the current node $v$.
-To check this we have the following sub-routine.
-This sub-routine is required several times in our algorithm to ensure that the movement of at least one of the groups is continued.
+If the edge corresponding to port $p$ is present at round $t$, it does the following.